 Non-motorized or active transportation refers to walking and smaller-wheeled transportation modes including bicycles, wheelchairs, and scooters.
 These modes play an important role in any transportation system.
-Among other benefits, non-motorized trips require less space, have lower infrastructure and operational costs, produce fewer emissions, and provide health benefits and a more affordable form of transportation to their users.
+Among other benefits, non-motorized trips require less space, have lower infrastructure and operational costs, produce fewer emissions, and provide health benefits and a more affordable form of transportation to users.

 This map uses bikeways (i.e., bike lanes and paths) and pedestrian trails to depict non-motorized access to Pierce Transit facilities.
-Presently, only 3% of Pierce Transit bus stops are within 100 feet of a pedestrian trail and 20% are within 100 feet of a bikeway.
-However, with plans for route, bikeway, and pedestrian trail expansion, proportions may increase to 5% and 38% respectively.
-Park-and-Rides and transit centers with non-motorized transportation access also have the potential to increase from 33% to 40%.
-By connecting non-motorized paths and trails with public transportation, Pierce Transit's routes and facilities help to support a stronger network of regional transportation options overall.
+Presently, only 3 percent of Pierce Transit bus stops are within 100 feet of a pedestrian trail and 20 percent are within 100 feet of a bikeway.
+However, with plans for route, bikeway, and pedestrian trail expansion, proportions may increase to 5 percent and 38 percent respectively.
+Park-and-Rides and transit centers with non-motorized transportation access also have potential to increase from 33 percent to 40 percent.
+By connecting non-motorized paths and trails with public transportation, Pierce Transit's routes and facilities help to support a stronger network of regional transportation options.